Cuteness may earn compensation through affiliate links in this article.

 If you've ever tried training a dog, you've probably heard of the positive reinforcement technique.
 This method uses a reward system to help a dog associate certain behaviors with something — usually, a tasty treat.
 But what happens if you're working with a dog who isn't especially motivated by food?

-Luckily, dogs value a variety of things, and training is definitely possible once you've identified what your dog is willing to work for.
+Luckily, dogs value a variety of things, and training is definitely possible once you've identified whatever it is that your dog is willing to work for.